The Evolution Of Motion Graphics

 IN THE BEGINNING

 Picture this: It’s the 1800s, and the magic of motion pictures is just beginning to unfold.
-Imagine a bunch of folks gathering in awe, watching simple black and white animations flickering on a screen.
+Imagine a bunch of folks gathering in awe, watching simple black-and-white animations flickering on a screen.
 These were the early days of motion graphics, as pioneers like Eadweard Muybridge and J. Stuart Blackton experimented with sequential images — drawings, images, or photographs arranged in a specific order to create the illusion of movement.
 This was the seed that laid the groundwork for today’s digital visual revolution!

 SAUL BASS